cockroachdb/docs/v20.1/remove-nodes.md

   <button style="width: 15%" class="filter-button" data-scope="insecure">Insecure</button>
 </div>

-Once a node has been dead for 5 minutes, CockroachDB automatically transfers the range replicas and range leases on the node to available live nodes.
-However, if it is restarted, the cluster will rebalance replicas and leases to it.
+After a node has been dead for 5 minutes, CockroachDB transfers the range replicas and range leases on the node to available live nodes.
+However, if the dead node is restarted, the cluster will rebalance replicas and leases to the node.

 To prevent the cluster from rebalancing data to a dead node if it comes back online, do the following:

 ### Step 1.
-Identify the ID of the dead node
+Get the ID of the dead node

-Open the Admin UI and select the **Node List** view.
-Note the ID of the node listed under **Dead Nodes**:
+Open the Admin UI and scroll to the [**Node List**](admin-ui-cluster-overview-page.html#node-list) on the **Overview** page.
+Note the ID of the node listed as `DEAD` (the ID is the number prepended by `n`):

 <div style="text-align: center;"><img src="{{ 'images/v20.1/remove-dead-node1.png' | relative_url }}" alt="Decommission a single dead node" style="border:1px solid #eee;max-width:100%" /></div>